 Looking at over 9000 incident can"...

 Overdosages of up to 14.4 g have been reported in the literature.
 No fatalities have been reported and all overdosed patients recovered without sequelae.
 There is no specific antidote for a thalidomide overdose.
 In the event of an overdose, the patient’s vital signs should be monitored and appropriate supportive care given to maintain blood pressure and respiratory status.

-THALOMID can cause fetal harm when administered to a pregnant female [see WARNINGS AND PRECAUTIONS and Use in Specific Populations.]
+THALOMID can cause fetal harm when administered to a pregnant female [see WARNINGS AND PRECAUTIONS and Use In Specific Populations] .
 Thalidomide is contraindicated in females who are pregnant.
-Thalidomide is a powerful human teratogen, inducing a high frequency of severe and life-threatening birth defects, even after a single dose [see BOXED WARNING].
+Thalidomide is a powerful human teratogen, inducing a high frequency of severe and life-threatening birth defects, even after a single dose [see BOX WARNING].
 Mortality at or shortly after birth has been reported in about 40% of infants.
-If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to the fetus.
+If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential risk to a fetus.
 If pregnancy occurs during thalidomide treatment, the drug should be discontinued immediately.

 Additional Thalomid Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.